Exiled-Team/EXILED/README.md

 Installation of EXILED may seem more involved or complicated than other frameworks, but it is in fact quite simple.
 As mentioned above, the vast majority of EXILED is not contained within the server's Assembly-CSharp.dll file, however, there is a single modification needed to the Assembly-CSharp.dll file that is required to actually *load* EXILED into the server during startup, a clean game Assembly with this change already made will be provided with releases.

   - Click on the "Release" tab near the top-right, and download the latest release version of the framework.
-You can choose the automated EXILED_Installer.exe, or you can follow the directions below to install the framework manually, either is acceptable.
+You can choose the automated `Exiled.Installer.exe`, or you can follow the directions below to install the framework manually, either is acceptable.
   - If choosing to use the Installer.exe, simply run the .exe to install EXILED.
 If you are installing EXILED on a remote server, make sure you run the .exe as the same user that runs your SCP: SL servers.
 (Linux server owners can still use the .exe, simply run it in a terminal with ``mono Exiled.Installer.exe``).
-The installer will, if run correctly, take care of installing EXILED, EXILED_Events, and ensuring your server has the proper Assembly-CSharp.dll file installer.
+The installer will, if run correctly, take care of installing `Exiled.Loader`, `Exiled.Updater`, `Exiled.Permissions`, `Exiled.API` and `Exiled.Events`, and ensuring your server has the proper Assembly-CSharp.dll file installer.
 If you are on a Windows server, or have a non-standard scp_server installation folder (default is ``/home/scp/scp_server``) you can run the .exe in a Command Prompt/Terminal and specify your server's install directory.
 EX: ``mono Exiled.Installer.exe /home/scp/server``(or just ``Exiled.Installer.exe path\to\server\folder`` for Windows).

 If you choose to install EXILED manually: